-Having moved way beyond games and messaging, smartphones, tablets, and web-based applications have become major tools and have transformed the way you do business in shipping.
+Having moved way beyond games and messaging, smartphones, tablets, and web-based applications have become major tools and Apps that Have Transformed the Shipping Industry the way you do business in shipping.
 Every point along the supply chain makes use of apps to increase productivity, reduce costs, and boost customer service.

 The applications are numerous and varied, but they fall into definitive categories: order management systems, trucking support, inventory management, and system integration.